-Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation: Avoid These 6 Common Mistakes
+Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2025]

-Child custody mediation helps parents reach an agreement effectively and amicably regarding conflicts related to the child.
+Child custody mediation in California helps parents reach an agreement effectively and amicably regarding conflicts related to the child in the most affordable way possible – no court involvement and no pricey attorneys.

-This article discusses 6 things that you should avoid saying during custody mediation.
+This article discusses 9 unique things that you should avoid saying in custody mediation.

 Dina Haddad, California’s top-rated attorney-mediator, defines child custody mediation in these words: